Nikolay Alexeyev: Fight for gay rights in Russia and Belarus

-The plans to hold a Gay Pride in Moscow in May 2006 was first revealed by Nikolay Alexeyev during a joint press conference with Evgenia Debryanskaya, dedicated to the condemnation of the execution of gay minors in Iran.
+The plans to hold a Gay Pride in Moscow in May 2006 was first revealed by Alexeyev during a joint press conference with Evgenia Debryanskaya, dedicated to the condemnation of the execution of gay minors in Iran.
 It took place on 28 July 2005 in Moscow at the press center of the National Information Group (NewsInfo).
-Nikolay Alexeyev answered a question from a journalist from the Russian news agency Interfax who asked "And what the gay community is planning in Russia?"
-Nikolay Alexeyev revealed the plans for the first Gay Pride in Moscow.
+Alexeyev answered a question from a journalist from the Russian news agency Interfax who asked "And what the gay community is planning in Russia?"
+Alexeyev revealed the plans for the first Gay Pride in Moscow.
 Within an hour the news spread in Russian and foreign media.

-The same day some Russian gay activists condemned the initiative, calling it a "provocation of officials" which was worked out after Nikolay Alexeyev's visit to the Administration of the Russian President.
+The same day some Russian gay activists condemned the initiative, calling it a "provocation of officials" which was worked out after Alexeyev's visit to the Administration of the Russian President.

 The day after the press conference, on 29 July 2005, Interfax contacted the Mayor of Moscow and asked him if he would allow such event in his city.
-Yuri Luzhkov did not measure the consequences which his answer would create saying that he had not received any application but should he gets one he would dismiss it.
+Yuri Luzhkov did not measure the consequences which his answer would create saying that he had not received any application but, should he get one, he would dismiss it.
 He added that he "stands on the protection of the interests of Moscovites and they categorically would not support such an initiative".

-Ever since the announcement of Moscow Pride initiative Nikolay Alexeyev expressed his readiness to appeal all possible bans of such events by Moscow Mayor in the European Court of Human Rights.
-Moreover since that time the creation of media interest around Moscow Pride became strategy of Nikolay Alexeyev which he wanted to use in order to attract maximum attention to the LGBT rights in Russia.
+Ever since the announcement of Moscow Pride initiative Alexeyev expressed his readiness to appeal all possible bans of such events by Moscow Mayor in the European Court of Human Rights.
+Moreover since that time the creation of media interest around Moscow Pride became strategy of Alexeyev which he wanted to use in order to attract maximum attention to the LGBT rights in Russia.
 The activist suggested that prior to the Moscow Pride initiative Russian media showed gays and lesbians mostly in a negative way.

-Uncompromising fight for the conduct of Moscow Pride through banned public manifestations and rigorous legal work based on court appeals against all bans of LGBT public events up to European Court of Human Rights helped to elevate Nikolay Alexeyev to the position of an informal leader of Russian LGBT community, the way he is frequently called by Russian and foreign media.
+Uncompromising fight for the conduct of Moscow Pride through banned public manifestations and rigorous legal work based on court appeals against all bans of LGBT public events up to European Court of Human Rights helped to elevate Alexeyev to the position of an informal leader of Russian LGBT community, the way he is frequently called by Russian and foreign media.

-For five years Nikolay Alexeyev was the applicant of all public events of Moscow Prides as well as several other public LGBT manifestations in Moscow, Ryazan and Tambov.
+For five years Alexeyev was the applicant of all public events of Moscow Prides as well as several other public LGBT manifestations in Moscow, Ryazan and Tambov.
 He was only once allowed by the authorities to demonstrate.

-Nikolay Alexeyev is one of the main ideological opponents of former Moscow Mayor Yuri Luzhkov, who called gay parades "satanic gatherings" and the participants of such events as "faggots".
+Alexeyev is one of the main ideological opponents of former Moscow Mayor Yuri Luzhkov, who called gay parades "satanic gatherings" and the participants of such events as "faggots".
 He also called gays weapons of mass distraction of the West and persons, responsible for the HIV epidemic in Moscow.